wernerkotze/stock-ranking-analysis/README.md

 - **Weighting Metrics**: All metrics are equally weighted, which may not be ideal for every situation.
 You can modify the script to assign different weights to metrics based on their importance.
 - **Sector-Specific Ranking**: Extending the script to rank stocks within the same industry or sector would provide more relevant comparisons.

+## How does the ML work?

+Alright!
+Imagine you have a **magic box** 🧙‍♂️ that looks at a bunch of numbers and tries to guess which toys will be the most fun to play with next week.

+### **What This Function Does**
+1️⃣ **Cleans up messy numbers** 🧹
+   - Some numbers are too big or too small, so we fix them so they don’t mess up the magic box.

+2️⃣ **Finds patterns** 🔍
+   - It looks at past toy fun scores (how much kids liked them) and finds hidden clues in the numbers.

+3️⃣ **Learns from history** 📚
+   - The magic box looks at old toy data and figures out which toys became fun and which didn’t.

+4️⃣ **Guesses the future** 🔮
+   - It uses everything it learned to guess which toys will be the best next week.

+5️⃣ **Ranks the toys** 🏆
+   - It makes a list from **most fun** to **least fun**, so you know which toy to pick next!

+### **Why is this cool?**
+- Instead of randomly picking toys (or stocks), the magic box helps you make **smart choices**.
+- It can learn and **get better** over time.

+So basically, this function is like a **smart fortune-teller** for stocks, helping you guess which ones might be great to invest in! 📈💡

 ## License
 This project is licensed under the MIT License.